 The shoulder straps are very wide, which definitely helps to make it feel like the bra distributes the load well.
 The straps are only slightly adjustable though, which means you can’t rely on them to provide much lift.

 This bra falls into the same trap that the Exquisite Form does.
 It’s got a solid back, with crisscrossing bands that go even further than the Exquisite.
-In fact, I’d say I prefer the back of this bra is almost on par with the Exquisite.
+In fact, I’d say the back of this bra is almost on par with the Exquisite.
 Where this bra could have done better is the front.
-All The level of lift provided by the cup structure is lacking.
+The level of lift provided by the cup structure is lacking.

 While I feel the bra has a good level of side support, it doesn’t do enough to separate the girls in the front.